mofeiss/gpt-load/README.md

 ### Method 4: Cluster Deployment

 Cluster deployment requires all nodes to connect to the same MySQL (or PostgreSQL) and Redis, with Redis being mandatory.
-It's recommended to use unified distributed MySQL and Redis clusters.
+It\'s recommended to use unified distributed MySQL and Redis clusters.

 **Deployment Requirements:**